Strawberry Shortcake Cupcakes

 - reserved 1/2 cup of strawberry filling

-- Make the strawberry filling first.
-Place the strawberries in a small saucepan over medium heat.
+- Make the strawberry filling first: Place the strawberries in a small saucepan over medium heat.
 Stir constantly for about 4 full minutes until the strawberry juices have been released.
-Add the sugar and cornstarch and continue to stir for another 2 minutes.
+Add the sugar and cornstarch/water liquid and continue to stir for another 2 minutes.
 The mixture will be much thicker.
 Remove from heat and allow to cool as you prepare the cupcakes.

 - Make the cupcakes: Preheat oven to 350F degrees.
-Line muffin tin with 12 cupcake liners.
+Line muffin pan with 12 cupcake liners.
 Set aside.

 - In a medium bowl, mix together flour, baking powder, baking soda, and salt.
 Set aside.
 In a large microwave-safe bowl, melt butter in the microwave.
 Stir in sugar - mixture will be gritty.
 Stir in egg whites, yogurt, milk, and vanilla extract until combined.
 Split 1 vanilla bean down the middle lengthwise.
 Scrape seeds from half of the vanilla bean into batter.